UNICSUL-college-study-group/easy_hotel_doc_cSharp/SDLC - Software development life cycle/5 - Prototyping (Detailed).md

 #### **Prototyping Process**

-##### **Wireframes**

-**Wireframes** are basic, low-fidelity representations of the interface, focusing primarily on structure and layout.
-They help define the layout and core components of the application before considering visual design.

-**Recommended Tools for Wireframes**:

-- **Balsamiq**: A simple and intuitive wireframing tool.

-- **Figma**: Can be used to create wireframes, mockups, and interactive prototypes.

-- **Sketch**: A design tool focused on creating wireframes and layouts.

-**Steps to create wireframes**:

-1. **Define the structure of each page**:

-    - **Home page**: Should include a search bar, hotel filters, and a list of hotels with images, descriptions, and action buttons ("Book" and "View details").

-    - **Hotel details page**: Displays detailed information about the hotel (description, photos, available rooms, prices) and a "Book" button.

-    - **Booking page**: Includes forms for entering personal information, check-in and check-out dates, and a booking summary.

-    - **Login page**: For user authentication, with fields for email/password and social login options.

-2. **Map out navigation flows**:

-    - **Unauthenticated user**: Can access the homepage, search hotels, view details, and make a booking, being redirected to the login page if necessary.

-    - **Authenticated user**: Can complete the booking more quickly with prefilled profile information.

-**Wireframe example for the homepage**:

-- Navigation bar at the top with login/register options.

-- Hotel search bar (destination, check-in/out date, number of guests).

-- List of hotels displayed in cards (with images, name, location, and details button).

 ##### **Mockups**

 **Mockups** are more detailed versions of wireframes, incorporating colors, typography, icons, and other visual design elements.
 They help visualize how the application will look to the end user.